Skip to content

 NanoMedicines Translated

-NMIN’s NanoMedicines Translated Program engages NMIN HQP in a hands-on learning process, under the guidance of communications/knowledge mobilization professional Sylviane Duval, to produce clear-language summaries (ResearchSNIPS) of their NMIN-supported, peer-reviewed research publications.
+NMIN’s former NanoMedicines Translated Program engaged NMIN HQP in a hands-on learning process, under the guidance of communications/knowledge mobilization professional Sylviane Duval, to produce clear-language summaries (ResearchSNIPS) of their NMIN-supported, peer-reviewed research publications.

-These summaries provide, in accessible language, information on:
+These summaries provided, in accessible language, information on:

 • What the published research is about;